xtoddx/mcql/warranty.md

 declined to authorize specific labor, parts, or services required for satisfactory performance.
-The warranty does not apply when the customer or your representative tampers with or alters manufacturer's original equipment or when correctie action is taken without prior written approval from Madison County Quick Lube.
+The warranty does not apply when the customer or your representative tampers with or alters manufacturer's original equipment or when corrective action is taken without prior written approval from Madison County Quick Lube.
 The warranty does not cover loss of time, inconvenience, loss of use of vehicle, or other incidental or consequential damages.
 The warranty is given in lieu of other express or implied warranty.